jakeybob/covid19-initial-vis/README.md

 ## Spatial Evolution

 * On the left is the spherical weighted average of latitiude and longitude (where smallest area is recorded as e.g. Chinese province) of confirmed cases.
-As the majority of cases are still in Hubei, China, the "centre of mass" of the outbreak is still in China, currently moving west at about ~4° a week.
+As the majority of cases are still in Hubei, China, the "centre of mass" of the outbreak is still in China, currently moving west at about ~6° a week and south at roughly half that pace.
 * By transforming the latitudes and longitudes into spherical co-ordinates before averaging, we can obtain the average distance from the centre of the Earth, and use this as a first order proxy for weighted disease spread, i.e. here a value of 0 would indicate all the cases are in exactly the same place, and a value of 1 indicates equal spread over a full hemisphere.

 ![](pics/p_com.png)